-The key interdependency will be with acute internal medicine and GIM/IM, with Cardiology being a major contributor to the acute take, and many of the clinical skills learnt will be transferable to these curricula.
+The key interdependency will be with Acute and Internal Medicine, with Cardiology being a major contributor to the acute take, and many of the clinical skills learnt will be transferable to these curricula.
 Advanced training in cardiac imaging will increasingly involve detailed use of cross- sectional imaging with the skills learnt transferable to, or imported from, radiology training.